Developing a rapid UTI test device for Primary Care Settings

 Partners: North Bristol NHS trust, University of the West of England, University of Oxford, Devices4Dignity, Sheffield Teaching Hospitals NHS trust

 Project team: Joe Langley, Rebecca Partridge, Ursula Ankeny, Naomi Rasyzk

-GPs diagnose Urinary Tract Infection (UTI) in patients based on their symptoms.
+GPs diagnose UTIs in patients based on their symptoms.
 Often a urine sample is sent to a laboratory to be checked for infecting bacteria and white blood cells.
 This current method can take up to three days.
 As the patient has ongoing symptoms, the GP will sometimes prescribe antibiotics before the laboratory result is back.
 If this result shows no infection then antibiotics could be harmful to the patient and this use of unnecessary antibiotics adds to the increasing risk of antibiotic resistance.

-It is not currently possible to confirm UTI diagnosis at the point-of-care, as testing strategies, e.g. urine dipstick tests and clinical presentation, are non-specific.
+It is not currently possible to confirm a UTI diagnosis at the point-of-care, as testing strategies, e.g. urine dipstick tests and clinical presentation, are non-specific.
 In practice, clinicians frequently prescribe antibiotics without clear-cut diagnosis, risking over-prescription (if the diagnosis was wrong), or potentially the wrong antibiotic (non-sensitive bacterium).

 A mounting Public Health concern has identified multi-drug resistance due to inappropriate prescribing.
 Worldwide, scientists are anxious about the rise in “superbugs”, which may be caused by the overuse of antibiotics.

 The aim of this project was to reduce the use of unnecessary antibiotics for UTIs by creating a device that can rapidly test and identify the presence of bacteria and inflammation.
 Lab4Living’s project role is to employ user design, Co-design and PPIE engagement methods to explore pathways and develop device concepts.